 This is the fun, creative part.
 Making better decisions essentially means making predictions on what the future implications hold for each choice.
 But beware of your personal bias here.
 Do not keep focusing on the things you like to happen.

-A refined method, according to Steven Johnson, is to go about this step by making different stories for each decision based on a good outcome, weird outcome, and a worst-case scenario.
+A refined method, according to Steven Johnson, is to go about this step by making different stories for each decision based on a good outcome, a weird outcome, and a worst-case scenario.
 Set a time limit for each task if you tend to overthink during the process.
 Along with this, mention the probability that this will likely come to pass.

 The common advice would be to include people who are affected by your decision to be part of your decision-making process.
 But involving people who have stakes is going to involve emotion, and emotion affects judgment.
 So try involving people who have no impact on your decision.
 These people must be reasonably unbiased and must have stable character traits that you know can be depended on, i.e., they have made good decisions in the past.